-We are happy to announce our first four Pilot Project awardees, as we get ready to launch our next award season in 2021.
+We are happy to announce our first four Pilot Project awardees of 2020, and the launch of our award season for 2021.

 C-STAR applicants will have the unique opportunity to participate in an Idea Lab focused on their research to receive critical feedback that enhances their focus and increases the chance of funding.

 Sabbaticals may be fully funded by the mentees home institution.
-Alternatively, junior researchers can apply for funding for a sabbatical at SRAlab.
+Alternatively, junior researchers can apply for funding for a sabbatical at Shirley Ryan AbilityLab.

-Researchers wishing to come to SRAlab for a sabbatical must complete an application that requests information about their proposed research.
+Researchers wishing to come to Shirley Ryan AbilityLab for a sabbatical must complete an application that requests information about their proposed research.
 This information is shared with relevant Core Directors, who will initiate discussions with the applicant and their home institution about setting up a sabbatical.